Dog in Clinic

 Giving a reduced dose does carry the potential of less control of your dog’s congestive heart failure, so watch for increased coughing, more rapid breathing, or decreased activity; if these are noted, contact your veterinarian immediately.

-Pimobendan is a unique and positive inotropic medication that gives more strength to the heart muscle, especially with an enlarged heart.
-Without consulting your vet, it is very dangerous to wean a dog off Vetmedin.
+Pimobendan is a unique and positive inotropic medication that strengthens the heart muscle, especially with an enlarged heart.
+It is very dangerous to wean a dog off it without consulting your vet.

 Can Vetmedin Kill My Dog?

 The tablet’s goal is to prolong dogs’ life expectancy, although an overdose of the medication can be fatal.
-In some cases, pimobendan has been known to cause rapid heart rate, vomiting, diarrhea, nervousness, collapse, convulsions, and possibly death if not treated immediately.
+Sometimes, pimobendan has been known to cause rapid heart rate, vomiting, diarrhea, nervousness, collapse, convulsions, and possibly death if not treated immediately.
 In addition, if given to a dog without a heart condition, the effects can be life-threatening immediately.

 Will I Need to Revisit My Vet?

-As with any long-term medication, you should take your dog to your vet regularly.
+As with any long-term medication, you should regularly take your dog to your vet.
 At first, these visits may be more frequent.
 The interval between visits may increase when your dog has been stabilized on Vetmedin.
 However, if your dog’s condition deteriorates, you may need to visit your vet more often.
-Your vet will advise you how frequently they will need to check your dog based on their condition.
+Your vet will advise you how frequently they must check your dog based on their condition.

 Does Vetmedin Expire?

 Yes, it does.
 All medications have an expiration date, usually one to five years after manufacturing.
 The date is indicated on the package.
-Don’t give your dog Vetmedin if it is expired.
+Only give it to your dog if it is valid.